What is Cluster B? It’s a psychology term worth reading about daily.

 Education is key.

 People with Cluster B personality disorders can only thrive when victims and community members remain silent.
-Be the change in the word YOU want to see.
+Be the change in the world YOU want to see.